 Use Etcher to flash the image you downloaded from the link above to a SD or EMMC card.

 Insert and power on the Odroid C2 using a good power supply and cable.

 The nano step is optional and will open the script up where you can read every line if you wish, or edit any of the preferences in the script at the very start of the file.
-For example you may wish to opt out of installing mosquitto.
-Save if you make any changes and then exit.
+For example you may wish to opt out of installing mosquitto or opt in to installing the Real Time Clock support.
+Save if you make any changes and exit with Ctrl+X.